snnthack1/emgRFP/README.md

 **2. Neuromotor ethics**

 Long-term motor learning studies may require large and longitudinal data collections that may lead to a meaningful understanding about individual user behaviors.
 Proposals must include a neuromotor ethics component that enables scientist-ethicist collaboration on relevant topics, including but not limited to:
-- Responsible use of longitudinally collected motor learning data, which can include tailoring the experience to the user while maintaining data security and/or privacy in service of user value
+- Responsible use of longitudinally-collected motor learning data, which can include tailoring the experience to the user while maintaining data security and/or privacy in service of user value
 - Continuing to promote user agency to empower individuals to drive their own unique experience with the technology
 - Ensuring that learning techniques are inclusive and work for a wide range of people